scds/dh-roundtable/README.md

 DH Research Roundtable
 Materials for the Special Event: Digital Tools in the Humanities and Social Sciences: A Research Roundtable

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/dh-roundtable) with GitHub Pages.
+This repository contains workshop files, as well as files used to create the [event webpage](https://scds.github.io/dh-roundtable) with GitHub Pages.

 Contributions by the following individuals: